github/secure_headers/docs/upgrading-to-6-0.md

 ## Configuration the default configuration more than once will result in an Exception

 Prior to 6.0.0 you could conceivably, though unlikely, have `Configure#default` called more than once.
 Because configurations are dynamic, configuring more than once could result in unexpected behavior.
-So, as of 6.0.0 we raise a `AlreadyConfiguredError` if the default configuration is setup more than once.
+So, as of 6.0.0 we raise `AlreadyConfiguredError` if the default configuration is setup more than once.